 Participants will receive copies of the course presentation slides, the class exercises, and a "cheat sheet" with the most important concepts.
 Participants will also receive a printed Certificate of Completion at the end of the class.

-Participants should have attended the Designing Modern Service-Based Systems course or have a sound understanding of distributed systems and REST.
+Participants should have a sound understanding of distributed systems and REST or have attended the Designing Modern Service-Based Systems course.

 Although the term software architecture is used frequently in today's software industry, its meaning is not universally understood.
 In this course we answer these questions What is software architecture?
 How do you use software architectures in practice?
 What does a software architect do for an organization?
 What value does software architecture...Learn More

 1 - Day Course

 From a buzzword in the early 2000s, service-oriented architecture (SOA) has evolved into an established paradigm for developing distributed software systems.
 But SOA today has a different face.
 Microservices, API gateways, REST constraints, and event-driven messaging, eventual consistency, container orchestration, and API gateways are just some of the design concepts that developers of modern service-based...Learn More

 Training courses provided by the SEI are not academic courses for academic credit toward a degree.
 Any certificates provided are evidence of the completion of the courses and are not official academic credentials.
 For more information about SEI training courses, see Registration Terms and Conditions and Confidentiality of Course Records.